How to hire for culture fit, and why it matters

 The most important aspects of organizational culture are the beliefs employees and leaders share about behavior and its consequences.
 If employees believe they will be punished for pointing out flaws in their boss’s ideas, they may not share feedback, even if it would be accepted.
 Similarly, employees who believe their contributions are truly valued are more likely to forgive minor inequities in compensation and benefits.

 James Collins and Jerry Porras, authors of Built to Last, researched the characteristics of 18 companies that remained consistently among the top of their markets for more than 50 years.
 They included Hewlett-Packard, 3M, Motorola, Procter & Gamble, Merck, Nordstrom, Sony, Disney, Marriott, and Walmart.

 Surprisingly, they found that these companies didn’t share any common, distinctive cultural attributes.
-However, all 18 companies placed tremendous value on hiring, developing and managing employees based on clear cultural principles and beliefs.
-Each knew what culture they wanted to have and sought to hire people who fit their unique culture.
+However, they all placed tremendous value on hiring, developing, and managing employees based on clear cultural principles and beliefs.
+Each knew what culture they wanted to have and sought to hire for culture fit.

 “In 17 of the 18 pairs of companies in our research, we found the visionary company was guided more by a core ideology—core values and a sense of purpose beyond just making money—than the comparison company was,” Collins wrote.
 “A deeply held core ideology gives a company both a strong sense of identity and a thread of continuity that holds the organization together in the face of change.”

 Walt Disney, for example, created an entire language to reinforce his company’s ideology.
 Disneyland employees are “cast members;” customers are “guests;” jobs are “parts” in a “performance.”
 Disney required that all new employees go through a Disney Traditions orientation course, in which they learned the company’s business is “to make people happy.”